BetonQuest/BetonQuest/docs/API/Quest/Writing-Implementations.md

 and enables more advanced compositions.
 For example in [Online](#onlineprofile-player), [Mixed](#mixed), and [Main Thread](#executing-on-bukkit-main-thread).

-In this context, you register not the actual implementation, but a factory that will create it.
+In this context, you register not the actual implementation but a factory that will create it.
 Into the factory you inject the dependencies that are required for creating the implementation.
 The `Instruction`, providing the "configuration", will be parsed in the factory's `parse` method, where the implementation is actually constructed.